“You Can Do ANYTHING!”

 And then I did one of the most frightening, challenging, amazing things of my life.
 I signed up for lessons and I learned how to fly!

-You see, flying isn’t so hard, but LANDING is!
+Now, flying isn’t so hard, but LANDING is!
 And the navigational skills involved in flight required MATH – which I’ve never been good at.

 But I studied!
 Really hard!
 Because I REALLY wanted this.
 I applied myself.